 Changes in Internal Control over Financial Reporting - During the three months ended March 31, 2021, there were no changes in our internal controls over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-There was no significant impact to our internal controls over financial reporting while the majority of our associates are working remotely due to the COVID-19 pandemic.
+There was no significant impact to our internal controls over financial reporting are working remotely due to the COVID-19 pandemic.
 We are continually monitoring and assessing any potential impact on the design and operating effectiveness of our internal controls over financial reporting, caused by or related to the pandemic.